 Antrim Grange to Honor the Community

-Antrim Grange’s annual Community Awards Night will be held May 15th at 7:00 p.m. at the Antrim Grange Hall.
-Community Citizen, Educator, Agriculturalist, Community Spirit, and Special Service awards will be presented to recipients selected by the members of the Grange.
+Antrim Grange’s annual Community Awards Night will be held May 21, 2014 at 7:00 p.m. at the Antrim Grange Hall.
+Community Citizen, Educator, Agriculturalist, and Community Spirit awards will be presented to recipients selected by the members of the Grange.

-All interested and grateful community members are invited to come to this event and help us thank our local volunteers, to learn about a very special family that supports military service members at a time when little government assistance is made available to help them to reintegrate with their families and society, and to taste-test entries in the Grange’s coffee cake baking contest at refreshment time.
+All interested and grateful community members are invited to come to this event and help us thank our local volunteers and to taste-test entries in the Grange’s pie baking contest at refreshment time.